 It is the recommended way to check the temperature of your newborn.
 The best way to check a baby's temperature is by using a rectal thermometer.
 In your baby’s first few months, a fever can indicate a possibly serious infection and is a reason to call your doctor immediately.

 Body temperature varies slightly throughout the day.
 Body temperature is at its highest in the late afternoon.
 Make sure to check your baby’s temperature multiple times a day if they are running a fever.

 Clean the probe (the pointed end) before and after use with rubbing alcohol or soap and rinse it with a damp cloth.
 Or use a probe cover for even better hygiene.
-Do not use cold or hot water to clean the thermometer, as this can cause the thermometer to give an inaccurate reading.
+Do not use cold or hot water to clean the rectal thermometer, as this can cause the thermometer to give an inaccurate reading.

-Wipe a small amount of petroleum jelly on the end of the probe.
+Apply a small amount of petroleum jelly on the end of the probe.